-The Lazy River Courtyard has a pool and lazy river.
+The Lazy River Courtyard has a pool and a lazy river.
+(There aren’t too many Orlando hotels with a lazy river.)
 There is also The Hideaway Bar and Grill.
 This is the smaller of the two pool areas.

 The lazy river is free to use for Cabana Bay Beach Resort guests.
 However, you need to keep these helpful tips in mind for enjoying the lazy river:

 - There are NO free tubes to use on the lazy river.
 You must bring your own tube or purchase one at their Tube Shack.

 - The Tube Shack will inflate tubes that you purchase elsewhere and bring to the lazy river.
 (Hello, Dollar Tree!)
 So there is no need for you to be blue in the face trying to blow up an inflatable tube.

 - The Tube Shack will also deflate tubes for you, regardless of whether you bought them there or elsewhere.
 This is great news so you can pack up the tube to bring home.

 - The lazy river isn’t as long of a ride as you might think.
 Don’t be disappointed with a short trip floating in the river.

 - Prices for tubes at The Tube Shack in January 2018 were: 36″ tubes ($6); 47″ tube ($12); My Baby Float ($6); Arm Bands ($4); 24″ beach ball ($4); 38″ tube ($8); Sit n’ Lounge tube ($15)

 The pool in the Lazy River Courtyard is located by Volcano Bay Water Theme Park.
 The top of the volcano can be seen from the pool area.
 It’s a really great feature at night when colored lights illuminate the smoking volcano.